danielk1345/danielk1345/README.md

 ### About me
 - 📚 I’m currently studying Computer Science and Finance at the University of Waterloo.
-- 🌱 I’m currently learning data analytics (SQL) and back-end development.
+- 🌱 I’m currently learning data analytics and back-end development.
 - 🥋 Fun fact: I'm a third-degree black belt in Taekwondo!

 ### Connect with me